amsehili/auditok/quickstart.rst

 Online audio signal processing
 ------------------------------

-In the next example, audio data is directely acquired from the built-in microphone.
+In the next example, audio data is directly acquired from the built-in microphone.
 The `tokenize` method is passed a callback function so that audio activities are delivered as soon as they are detected.
 Each detected activity is played back using the build-in audio output device.

-As mentionned before , Signal energy is strongly related to many factors such microphone sensitivity, background noise (including noise inherent to the hardware), distance and your operating system sound settings.
+As mentioned before , Signal energy is strongly related to many factors such microphone sensitivity, background noise (including noise inherent to the hardware), distance and your operating system sound settings.
 Try a lower `energy_threshold` if your noise does not seem to be detected and a higher threshold if you notice